psychemedia/storytelling-notes/godmother-death.md

 Compare two bad tales. germans the coUection 3.
 W. Wolf, p.
 365, and from the Prœhle collection, n® 13.
 Guillaume Grimm, in his remarks, quotes a German farce by Jacques Ayres (in his Opus theatricum, published after his death, in 1605), which closely resembles the Bessois tale; but the episode of lights is missing.
 He also mentions as an analog a little poem by Hans Sachs, from i)$3.
 In a collection of Hungarian tales (Gaal Stier, n» 4), same introduction.
-The poor man does not want Jesus as his godfather, “because he only likes the good. » Episode 4^ lights exists.
+The poor man does not want Jesus as his godfather, "because he only likes the good. » Episode 4^ lights exists.
 The poor man, and not his godson, becomes a doctor.
 This part, which seems altered, is inferior to the corresponding part of the Hessian tale.

 In a Sicilian tale, collected by Miss Gonzenbach (n^ 19)» different introduction.
 Some time after Death was godmother (here it is not like in German and Breton, where Death being masculine , she is "godfather"), she comes to fetch the poor man and takes him to a dark vault where a multitude of lamps are burning, etc. In this tale, like in the Breton tale, the godchild does not become a doctor.